Leyaaaan1/RidersHub/README.md

 # Motorcycle Enthusiasts Project - Davao City
 A project-based learning platform for motorcycle enthusiasts in Davao City, developed with **React Native** for the mobile frontend and **Spring Boot** with **PostgreSQL** on the backend, following official Spring documentation and best practices.
----
-##  Overview
-This project focuses on building a real-time ride creation and discovery system.
-It integrates **Mapbox** for interactive maps, **Cloudinary** for storing map snapshots, and uses **Nominatim API** for geolocation.
-A **Bucket4j** rate limiter ensures compliance with Nominatim's usage policy (1 request per second). **JWT-based authentication** secures API access.
-It also uses official **PSGC data** from the [Philippine Statistics Authority](https://psa.gov.ph/classification/psgc) to convert coordinates into barangay-level locations. **Redis** integration for managing live user locations is planned.
----

 ##  Current Progress

 *  Create and display rides